EldenZer00/softmax.classification.pytorch/README.md

 <h2> Loss </h2>
 I used LogLoss or CrossEntropyLoss algorithm for finding loss of the model.
 Also, I used Gradient Descent Algorithm

-**I was build Softmax Layer From Scratch With The Help of Numpy, Matplotlib and PyTorch**
+**I built Softmax Layer From Scratch With The Help of Numpy, Matplotlib and PyTorch**